cicero343/cicero343.github.io/index.md

             display: flex;
             flex-direction: column; /* Arrange badge and links vertically */
-            gap: 10px; /* Adds space between the badge and the links */ }
+            gap: 10px; /* Adds space between the badge and the links */
+            align-items: flex-start; /* Align items to the left */ }
         .link-list {
             list-style: none;